 The primary objective of the Company's executive compensation program is to attract, retain, and motivate the talent it needs to meet and/or exceed the Company's strategic, operational and financial goals.
-Additionally, the Company wants to reward superior performance and align the long-term interests of its executives with the Company's stockholders.
+Additionally, another core principle of our compensation philosophy is to align pay with performance in order to match the long-term interests of its executives with the Company's stockholders.
 The guiding principles of the Company's compensation program involve: